1 Dimensional Approaches to Culture

 On the other hand, in collectivist societies, group goals take precedence over individuals’ goals.
 Basically, individual members render loyalty to the group, and the group takes care of its individual members.
 Rather than giving priority to “me,” the “us” identity predominates.
 Of paramount importance is pursuing the common goals, beliefs, and values of the group as a whole—so much so, in some cases, that it may be difficult for outsiders to enter the group.
 Cultures that prize collectivism and the group over the individual include Singapore, Korea, Mexico, and Arab nations.
 The protections offered by traditional Japanese companies come to mind as a distinctively group-oriented value.

-This value dimension refers to how a culture ranks on traditionally perceived “masculine” values: assertiveness, materialism, and less concern for others.
-In masculine-oriented cultures, gender roles are usually crisply defined.
+Cultures with a higher orientation towards motivation and success tend to focus on the following values: assertiveness, materialism, and less concern for others.
+In higher success-orientation cultures, gender roles are usually crisply defined.
 Men tend to be more focused on performance, ambition, and material success.
 They cut tough and independent personas, while women cultivate modesty and quality of life.
-Cultures in Japan and Latin American are examples of masculine-oriented cultures.
+Cultures in Japan and Latin American are examples of these cultures.

-In contrast, feminine cultures are thought to emphasize “feminine” values: concern for all, an emphasis on the quality of life, and an emphasis on relationships.
-In feminine-oriented cultures, both genders swap roles, with the focus on quality of life, service, and independence.
-The Scandinavian cultures rank as feminine cultures, as do cultures in Switzerland and New Zealand.
-Canada is actually more moderate, and its score is ranked in the middle between masculine and feminine classifications.
+In contrast, cultures with lower motivation to achievement and success focus on these values: concern for all, an emphasis on the quality of life, and an emphasis on relationships.
+In these cultures, both genders swap roles, with the focus on quality of life, service, and independence.
+The Scandinavian cultures rank as having lower motivation to achievement, as do cultures in Switzerland and New Zealand.
+Canada is actually more moderate, and its score is ranked as a moderate orientation to achievement and success.
 For all these factors, it’s important to remember that cultures don’t necessarily fall neatly into one camp or the other.

 The next dimension is uncertainty avoidance (UA).
 This refers to how much uncertainty a society or culture is willing to accept.
 It can also be considered an indication of the risk propensity of people from a specific culture.